Baseng0815/Webpage/markdown/index.md

 [here](./projects.html).
 I also have an [image gallery](./gallery.html) and an [RSS feed](/rss.xml).

-I will be spending the latter half of 2022 in [Japan](https://www.youtube.com/watch?v=_mkiGMtbrPM) as an exchange student, meaning lots of content can be found on the [2022 Japan Blog](./2022_japan_blog.html).
+I spent the latter half of 2022 in [Japan](https://www.youtube.com/watch?v=_mkiGMtbrPM) as an exchange student, meaning lots of content can be found on the [2022 Japan Blog](./2022_japan_blog.html).